Advanced-Rocketry/AdvancedRocketry/XML_CONFIG_README.txt

 atmosphere density, gravitationalMultiplier, and distance from the sun.

-A list of vanilla biomes can be found at http://minecraft.gamepedia.com/Biome
+A list of vanilla biomes can be found at http://minecraft.gamepedia.com/Biome Also can use the command:"/advancedRocketry planet list" to create a dumplist of all biomes from vanilla and installed mods into the instance folder

 Example usage; Planet will generate only ocean and ice plains
 <galaxy>